facelessuser/coloraide/docs/src/markdown/strings.md

     This can be good for being precise about how many decimals of precision a current color space may be accurate to, but it doesn't scale very very well as a default for various color spaces which may have reference ranges that differ by orders of magnitude.
+For this reason, it is recommended to use this if you are working in a specific color space and which to control the rounding to an exact precision.

+    If negative values are used, the color will be rounded to the integer decimal place, `#!py -1` representing the ones place, `#!py -2` the tens place, etc.

+    ```py play
+    Color("rgb(35.34567543% 0.0234567% 100%)").to_string(rounding='decimal', precision=-1, percent=True)
+    ```

 3.  `digits` is a rounding approach that combines `sigfig` and `decimal` where the lowest precision of the two wins.
-When applied in this way, rounding will try to round to the specified number of non-significant figures.
+When applied in this way, rounding will try to round to the specified number digits.
 This is the default mode that ColorAide operates in with a default number of digits of 5.

     ```py play
     Color("rgb(30.34567543% 0.0234567% 100%)").to_string(rounding='digits', percent=True)